Saving Recipes

 - Click

-Once you've located your recipe file, run the recipe.
+Once you've located your recipe file, run the recipe or open it in goose Desktop.